PBearson/Collatz-Sequence-Analyzer/README.md

 I have written a simple Python script that calculates the Collatz sequence for some integer n and returns the length of that sequence.
 For example, the length of collatz(5) is 6.
 This script explores 3 values and how they change with respect to n: the total length of the Collatz sequence, the average length of the sequence, and the maximum length of the sequence.
 I tested this up to n = 1 million.
 My results are below.
 You are free to experiment with the script yourself.

+First, the raw results for n = {1, 2, 3, ..., 1000000}.
+The X axis denotes the value of n, while the Y axis denotes the length of the Collatz sequence beginning with f(n).

 ![Total Collatz Results](collatz_results.png)

+Now, some very simple analysis.
+I calculated a running average of the length of the Collatz sequence for the set {1, ..., k} for every k ∈ n.
+This tells us how the average length changes with respect to n.
+We can see from the figure that the average value clearly grows logarithmically.

 ![Average Collatz Results](collatz_averages.png)

+Next, I calculated the running maximum length of the Collatz sequence.
+We can see that the maximum length only increases intermittently, though the rate of change does not appear to be strictly logarithmic.

 ![Maximum Collatz Results](collatz_maxes.png)